eficode-academy/jenkins-katas/labs/01-making-first-pipeline.md

 ### Task

-* add a new step in the build after the Shell script
+* Add a new step in the build after the Shell script
 * Choose the type "Archive the artifacts", and add the path `app/build/libs/` to the step
 * Save, commit and run as you did in the exercise before
 * Under the job and tab called "Artifacts", you should see an artifact called "app/build/libs/app-0.1-all.jar"